fweber144/shinybrms/README.md

     GitHub](https://github.com/fweber144/shinybrms/tree/master/inst/shinybrms_app).

-The first option is described in the following section “*With* installation of shinybrms”.
-The second option is described in the subsequent section “*Without* installation of shinybrms”.
+The first option is described in the following section “*With* installation of **shinybrms**”.
+The second option is described in the subsequent section “*Without* installation of **shinybrms**”.
 In both cases, you need to perform the following steps first:

 1. Install R (see the [R homepage](https://www.R-project.org/)).
 2. Install the R package **rstan** (see the [“RStan Getting Started”